tyeum/users/README.rst

 use sudo with a password.
 A password is also set if provided.
 For generating the password hash needed, under Debian run: :code:`echo MyPassword | mkpasswd -m sha-512 -s` and under OpenBSD run: :code:`echo MyPassword | encrypt`.
 If provided, email alias and SSH authorized keys are set.
+If :code:`users_lock_root` is set to :code:`True` (by default it is) then local and SSH root login is disabled.

 Requirements
 ------------